HSLdevcom/jore4/wiki/architecture-meetings.md

   - integrate all PRs together after review
   - update flux (e2e / dev) after that
   - any way to automate / improve the process?
+  - => the window when test runs of unrelated PRs can break is tens of minutes
+  - => let's try to keep that window as small as possible by pushing related PRs (almost) at the same time

 **4. Should we keep on using clean Transmodel or rather allow adding our own HSL-specific additions directly**
   - helper views and functions in SQL instead of implementing all business logic in frontend
+  - => time runs out
+  - => let's get back to this next week
+  - => please also comment on the slack thread related to costs of using TM

 2022-04-21 Architecture meeting
 -------------------------------